-Another challenge is the lack of formal monitoring of PSR sponsorships post-arrival to ensure sponsors are fulfilling their responsibilities.
+Another challenge is the lack of support for private sponsorship post-arrival to ensure sponsored refugees are getting the support they need.
 The 2016 Senate report recommended that the government "develop formal monitoring systems to provide appropriate assistance to privately sponsored and blended visa-office referred refugees in cases of sponsorship challenges or breakdown" (Munson & Ataullahjan, 2016, p.
 44).
-While monitoring of sponsorships does occur at the SAH level and by IRCC, it is often sporadic and does not have the capacity to monitor all sponsorships.
-IRCC themselves have acknowledge that there is no formal mechanism for monitoring of settlement activities of PSR across the board, and that CPO-W and IRCC staff were unclear on procedures to follow in the event of sponsorship breakdown (IRCC, 2016).
-There has been an increase in monitoring of PSR by IRCC since a new Sponsorship Agreement came into effect in January 2018, but there is little information available at present in the literature about its impact.
-Further study into the purpose and methods of IRCC's monitoring of PSR sponsorships would be welcomed in order to understand its impact on the successful collaboration of sponsors and SPOs.
+While monitoring of sponsorship has become recently at the SAH level by IRCC, it is often sporadic and does not focus on the needs of the sponsored refugees and instead focuses on the sponsors.
+IRCC themselves have acknowledged that there is no formal mechanism for monitoring of settlement activities of sponsored refugees across the board, and that IRCC staff were unclear on procedures to follow in the event of sponsorship breakdown (IRCC, 2016).
+Further study into the purpose and methods of IRCC's monitoring of private sponsorship would be welcomed in order to understand its impact on the successful collaboration of sponsors and settlement workers.

-Challenges inherent in the PSR program
+Challenges inherent in the private sponsorship of refugees program

-While the PSR program has many strengths, recent pressure on the program has demonstrated some of the inherent challenges that make it difficult for sponsors to reach out to settlement organizations, or even successfully support PSR themselves.
-The very nature of the PSR program is that it relies upon the goodwill and efforts of sponsors.
-As noted by the Senate Report, many PSR are better equipped to tackle life in Canada as they are supported by individuals who are willing to help.
-However, if sponsorships break down, there is a risk that PSR may be left entirely without support (Munson & Ataullahjan, 2016, p 26).
+While the private sponsorship of refugees program has many strengths, recent pressure on the program has demonstrated some of the inherent challenges that make it difficult for sponsors to reach out to settlement organizations, or even successfully support sponsored refugees themselves.
+The very nature of the program is that it relies upon the goodwill and efforts of volunteers.
+As a result, if sponsorships break down, there is a risk that sponsored refugee may be left entirely without support (Munson & Ataullahjan, 2016, p 26).

 Sponsors may be taxed in terms of time and resources due to the voluntary nature of sponsorship.
 They may be frustrated by excruciatingly slow overseas processing times, the lack of backup plans if the sponsorship fails, and the high administrative burden of application and settlement processes (Hyndman 2016, p.
 15-16).
-Some of the most challenging areas that sponsors identified in supporting PSR was in helping PSR find employment commensurate with their skills (76%), language barriers (60%) and managing expectations (48%) (ENRS, 2018, p.
+Some of the most challenging areas that sponsors identified in supporting sponsored refugees was in helping newcomers find employment commensurate with their skills (76%), language barriers (60%) and managing expectations (48%) (ENRS, 2018, p.
 12).
-The administrative burden of sponsorship on sponsors and SAHs is high, and the ability to reach out to SPOs and support with integration of the PSR may vary from one group to another.
+The administrative burden of sponsorship on sponsors and SAHs is high, and the ability to reach out to settlement agencies for help varies from one sponsorship group to another.

-Another challenge inherent in the PSR program is the confusion that some PSR, sponsors, and settlement workers have expressed in what services are available for PSR versus GARs versus BVORs.
-Word of mouth is a common way in which refugees learn of their rights, and misinformation may occur which can lead to challenges in expectations of PSR, as well as conflict among sponsors and settlement workers.
-In a study among recently resettled refugees in Alberta, PSR surveyed expressed they felt that GARs had more resources at their disposal, and were dissatisfied with the quality of language instruction they received (Agrawal & Zeitouny, 2017).
-Participants in the study underscored that the experience of PSR depended largely on who their sponsors are, and was affected by sponsors commitment, experience, and understanding.
+Another challenge inherent in the program is the confusion around which settlement services are available for sponsored refugees.
+Many newcomers learn about settlement through family and friends, and misinformation may occur which can lead to challenges in expectations of sponsored refugees.
+In a study among recently resettled refugees in Alberta, sponsored refugees felt that GARs had more resources at their disposal, and were dissatisfied with the quality of language instruction they received (Agrawal & Zeitouny, 2017).
+The private sponsorship program has long been an avenue for family reunification with family members here in Canada (Macklin, 2018).
+This family-linked nature of a large number of sponsorship means that there is an additional layer of confusion involved in communicating with sponsors about settlement services and sponsor responsibilities.

-The literature points out that sponsors can sometimes bring an assimilationist orientation to working with refugees, including excessive intrusiveness in the lives of refugees (Hyndman 2016, p.
+As sponsors are not extensively trained in providing support to newcomers, they may bring assimilationist orientation to working with newcomers, including excessive intrusiveness in the lives of refugees (Hyndman 2016, p.
 16).
 This is often a barrier to settlement organizations willing to engage with sponsors, as it runs contrary to their professional responsibility of impartiality and cultural competency.